fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 (presentation: Fabian)

 - Developing a patient management system of patients suffering from mental health problems.
-- The target users are psychotherapists (doctors and psychologists) in clinics (mental health hospials and local medical practices).
+- The target users are psychotherapists (doctors or psychologists) in clinics (mental health hospials or local medical practices).
 - The application can be used on tablets and notebooks (a smartphones-app is not convenient for psychotherapists needs).
 - Focus on treatment related functionality and not general medical administration.
 - Short time horizon: Constrain the feature scope of the application to a few key features.